julelang/manual/src/integrated-jule/interoperability/jule-wrappers.md

 - Easy maintenance
 - Safer
-- Avoid the `cpp` keyword for access
+- Avoid the `extern` keyword for access
-- Use Jule types instead of binded types
+- Use Jule types instead of external types
 - Additional functionality can be added

 **Cons:**